 Look at the LOGIN_ID column, the value there is your UserID.
 The password default is ‘Ursaminor_10’.

 Navigate to the MAT log in page GUI and use the UserID and password from the previous step and log in to MAT.
+In the Security Code box, just enter random numbers.

 Once logged in, navigate to the [Mat Account] tab and enter the Admin user details under the [Personal Information] tab and the [Security Questions] tab to setup user’s security questions.